zukulent0/Swap-League/rules.md

 ## Joining the League ##
 - Please use this <a href="https://goo.gl/forms/gyppupQobeH50ATK2">FORM</a> to sign up for the league
-- Based on the League you wish to join (S, A, B, C, D), you will fight the league gatekeeper to determine your placement
+- Based on the League you wish to join (S, A, B, C), you will fight the league gatekeeper to determine your placement
 - The gatekeeper will be zukulent0
 - S/A/B/C league entrants will play a FT15 qualifier match with their respective gatekeeper
-- D League entrants will play a FT3 set with zukulent0.
-If you win the set you can decide if you want to ascend to higher leagues doing a FT15 using the same score from the FT3.
 - **You can claim a rematch once** if you think you could be able to get a better score you can ask zukulent0 for a rematch and try to get a better score!.
 - **To determine league placement, everyone will be ranked based on their gatekeeper match results.
 After registration period is over the entrants will be split into their respective leagues**
 - **For example, #1-6 goes to S League. #7-16 A League, #17-26 B League, etc... adding leagues until everyone has been placed in one.**